The vineyard of Écueil.

 Écueil is an old village.
 “Traces of life there have been found, dating back to the Campinian era, 5 to 8000 years before Christ.
 In the 17th century, the village had 86 houses mainly winegrowers and ploughmen, as well as many craftsmen.
 My family lived there as owners of vineyards and fields.
 “In the past the village was built around the church but following the plague, it was completely burned down and rebuilt below.
 So my family moved back to the heart of the new village, just opposite the main square with its fountain and garden.
 Thus was born our current wine estate where my parents still live today.

-The Écueil vineyard forms a beautiful amphitheater, five kilometers from Reims.
+The Écueil vineyard forms a beautiful amphitheater, five kilometres from Reims.
 In 2017, it had 144 hectares of planted vines including 110 ha of Pinot Noir, 17 ha of Chardonnay and 17 ha of Pinot Meunier.
 This distribution is the illustration of my own grape varieties:

 22%